 The OECD provides a forum for exchanging information on Members’ export credits systems and business activities and for discussing and coordinating national export credits policies relating to good governance issues, such as anti-bribery measures, environmental and social due diligence, and sustainable lending.
 These discussions take place under the auspices of the Working Party on Export Credits and Credit Guarantees (the “Export Credits Group”, or ECG).
-All OECD Members are ECG Members, except Chile, Colombia and Iceland.
+All OECD Members are ECG Members, except Chile, Costa Rica and Iceland.

 The Arrangement on Officially Supported Export Credits

 The OECD is also a forum for maintaining, developing and monitoring the financial disciplines for export credits, which are contained within the Arrangement on Officially Supported Export Credits (the “Arrangement”).
 These disciplines stipulate the most generous financial terms and conditions that Members may offer when providing officially supported export credits.
 Discussions relating to the Arrangement take place under the auspices of the Participants to the Arrangement on Officially Supported Export Credits (the “Participants”).
 The Participants are composed of Australia, Canada, the European Union, Japan, Korea, New Zealand, Norway, Switzerland, Turkey, the United Kingdom and the United States.